unfoldedcircle/integration-python-library/docs/code_guidelines.md

 This project uses the [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/) as coding convention, with the following customization:

-- Code line length: 120
+- Code line length: 88
 - Use double quotes as default (don't mix and match for simple quoting, checked with pylint).
+- Configuration:
+  - `pyproject.toml` for pylint and isort
+  - `setup.cfg` for flake8

 ## Tooling